petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v0.18.0/index.md

 [registered your client](http://slamby.com/register/) it's easy to start working with Slamby API.

-All endpoints are only accessible via https and are located at `europe.slamby.com`.
+All endpoints are only accessible via https and are located at `europe.slamby.com` or `asia.slamby.com`.

 ```
     https://europe.slamby.com/CLIENT_ID
 ```